onevcat/UniWebView-Docs/docs/guide/README.md

 - **Android 5.0** (API Level 21) or above

 :::tip EARLIER VERSION
 If you are looking for a UniWebView version for earlier Unity versions, check the [v3 version](https://assetstore.unity.com/packages/tools/network/uniwebview-3-92605).
-It supports from the same iOS and Android versions, but back to Unity 2017.3.
+It supports from the **same iOS and Android versions**, but back to **Unity 2017.3**.
 However, it only ships a subset of features compared to the latest v4, and only receives critical bug fix.
 :::

 ## How It Works